Employment (Job) Confirmation Letter [with Free Templates]

 Ask the employee to contact you back if needed

 This is great for the necessary feedback.
 However, you should include your contact details towards the end of the letter for the employer to contact you.
 This is necessary when you need to submit the document you may have attached to the letter.
-It is advisable that even if you don’t have anything for the employee to contact you about, you should still add the note for them.
+It is advisable that even if you don’t have anything for the employee to contact you about, you should still add a note for them.

 Proofread your letter